 How do I check my Cal State Apply application status?

 Applicants are responsible for monitoring the status of an application, including any required documentation.
 To help you keep track of your application and all materials, click Check Status at the top of the application dashboard.
 You should receive messages directly from CSULB Enrollment Services during the following phases: Application Received, Documents needed, Forwarded to department for consideration or Denial for not meeting CSU requirements, Whether or not admitted/denied if referred to the department.

 Does CSULB offer information sessions for prospective students?

-For Fall 2021 admission, an information session will be held online via Zoom.
-You can find more information here.
+One information session will be held online via Zoom in the Fall and Spring semester.
+You can find more information on the Graduate Admissions page.

 How much does the CSULB SLP M.A. program cost each semester?

 Please visit CSULB Tuition and Fees for more information.